-- Highly contagious mite infection of the skin characterized by pruritic papular lesions found most commonly in the webs of the fingers and toes, folds of the wrist, antecubital area, and axilla. - Infants may also have lesions on the palms and soles of the feet. - Generalized scabies occuring in patients with advanced HIV is called Norweigen scabies and is highly contagious. - Treatment - Benzyl Benzoate 25% lotion: apply over the body except head/face, leave in place 12 hours, then wash off for 2-3 consecutive days - Permethrin 5% cream applied head to toe for 12 hours followed by bath is preferred where available.
-Toxicity is minimal, treatment effective, and it may be used in infants. - $\circ~$ Pruritis can persist for 1-2 weeks due to persistent antigen in the skin even when treatment has been effective - In older children, 0.3% gammabenzene hexachloride (lindane) applied from neck to toe may be used, but has been associated with neurotoxicity so is not preferred - Norweigen scabies is best treated systemically with ivermectin, 200 micrograms/kg in a single dose, where available.
-A repeat dose may be given on day 14 if lesions persist. - Oral antihistamines may be given to relieve itching.
+- Highly contagious mite infection of the skin characterized by pruritic papular lesions found most commonly in the webs of the fingers and toes, folds of the wrist, antecubital area, and - Infants may also have lesions on the palms and soles of the feet. - Generalized scabies occurring in patients with advanced HIV is called Norwegian scabies and is highly contagious. - Treatment - Benzyl Benzoate 25% lotion: apply over the body except head/face, leave in place 12 hours, then wash off for 2-3 consecutive days. - Permethrin 5% cream applied head to toe for 12 hours followed by bath is preferred where available.
+Toxicity is minimal, treatment effective, and it may be used in infants. - Pruritis can persist for 1-2 weeks due to persistent antigen in the skin even when treatment has been effective - In older children, 0.3% gammabenzene hexachloride (lindane) applied from neck to toe may be used, but has been associated with neurotoxicity so is not preferred - o Oral antihistamines may be given to relieve itching. - o All household members should be treated along with the child, regardless of symptoms.

-- All household members should be treated along with the child, regardless of symptoms. - $\circ\;$ All contaminated clothes and bedsheets should be washed and hung to dry in the sun.
+All contaminated clothes and bedsheets should be washed and hung to dry in the sun.

-5.7 Drug Eruptions
+Drug Eruptions

-- Medications commonly causing drug eruptions include cotrimoxazole, penicillins, cephalosporins, dapsone, and nevirapine. - Drug eruptions usually appear as pink to erythematous papules that run together and create a blotchy appearance - Other manifestations include pruritic papules (hives), mucous-membrane ulceration, scaling, and light sensitivity with abnormal pigmentation of skin or nails. - Often an offending agent is obvious; however, in severe cases it may be necessary to discontinue ALL medications and restart one-by-one when the drug responsible is not known. - Treatment: - Discontinue causative medication; if reaction is severe, DO NOT rechallenge - Oral antihistamine such as diphenhydramine 1 mg/kg every six hours as needed for pruritus. - Systemic corticosteroids are very rarely indicated; an exception includes DRESS syndrome (Drug rash, eosinophilia, and systemic symptoms including liver enzyme elevation). - Systemic corticosteroids HAVE NOT been shown to be beneficial in children with Stevens Johnson syndrome and their use should be avoided due to the risk of additive immunosuppression and increased risk of infection.
+- Medications commonly causing drug eruptions include cotrimoxazole, penicillins, cephalosporins, dapsone, and nevirapine. - Drug eruptions usually appear as pink to erythematous papules that run together and create a blotchy appearance. - Other manifestations include pruritic papules (hives), mucous-membrane ulceration, scaling, and light sensitivity with abnormal pigmentation of skin or nails. - Often an offending agent is obvious; however, in severe cases it may be necessary to discontinue ALL medications and restart one-by-one when the drug responsible is not known. - Treatment: - o Discontinue causative medication; if reaction is severe, DO NOT rechallenge - Oral antihistamine such as diphenhydramine 1 mg/kg every six hours as needed for pruritus. - Systemic corticosteroids are very rarely indicated; an exception includes DRESS syndrome (Drug rash, eosinophilia, and systemic symptoms including liver enzyme elevation). - Systemic corticosteroids HAVE NOT been shown to be beneficial in children with Stevens Johnson syndrome and their use should be avoided due to the risk of additive immunosuppression and increased risk of infection.

-5.8 Seborrheic Dermatitis
+Seborrheic Dermatitis